axe-api/docs/docs/learn/validations.md

 ## What is the validation?

-In the context of APIs, validation refers to the process of verifying the correctness, integrity, and conformity of data or requests being sent or received through the API.
+In the context of APIs, validation refers to the process of verifying the _correctness_, _integrity_, and _conformity_ of data or requests being sent or received through the API.

 API validation typically involves checking the data or parameters against predefined rules or specifications to ensure that they meet the required format, structure, and constraints.
 This validation can include various aspects such as data type validation, length or size constraints, range checks, pattern matching, and more.